michaeluno/admin-page-framework/readme.txt

 See examples, https://gist.github.com/michaeluno/c30713fcfe0d9d45d89f, https://gist.github.com/michaeluno/fcfac27825aa8a35b90f,

 == Changelog ==

+= 3.8.28 - 2021/05/15 =
+- Fixed a bug that page meta box did not appear without specifying in-page tabs in PHP 8 or above.

 = 3.8.27 - 2021/04/21 =
 - Fixed a bug that the `capability` field argument did not hide the field title.